rails/sprockets/README.md

 You can interact with Sprockets primarily through directives and file extensions.
 This section covers how to use each of these things, and the defaults that ship with Sprockets.

-Since you are likely using Sprockets through another framework (such as the [the Rails asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html)), there will be configuration options you can toggle that will change behavior such as what directories or files get compiled.
+Since you are likely using Sprockets through another framework (such as the [Rails asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html)), there will be configuration options you can toggle that will change behavior such as what directories or files get compiled.
 For that documentation you should see your framework's documentation.

 #### Accessing Assets